Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 Let's add some links for easy navigation.

 First, we will add a link for our blog listing page to the header.
-Since the links in the header comes from the `pages` property in `AppConfig.ts` file, we will add a link to the blog listing page to the `pages` array.
+Since the links in the header come from the `pages` property in `AppConfig.ts` file, we will add a link to the blog listing page to the `pages` array.

 ```typescript:src\utils\AppConfig.ts
 export const AppConfig = {